2021–22 ISU Grand Prix of Figure Skating

-The 2021–22 ISU Grand Prix of Figure Skating was a series of invitational senior internationals held from October 2021 through December 2021.
-Medals were awarded in the disciplines of men's singles, women's singles, pair skating, and ice dance.
-Skaters earned points based on their placement at each event and the top six in each discipline qualified to compete at the Grand Prix Final in Osaka, Japan.
-The Grand Prix Final was cancelled on December 2, 2021, with the possibility of postponement to the end of the season, before being definitively cancelled on December 17.
+The 2021–22 ISU Grand Prix of Figure Skating was a series of senior international competitions organized by the International Skating Union that were held from October 2021 through December 2021.
+Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
+Skaters earned points based on their placements at each event and the top six in each discipline qualified to compete at the Grand Prix Final in Osaka, Japan, although the Grand Prix Final was ultimately cancelled due to the COVID-19 pandemic.

-Organized by the International Skating Union, the series set the stage for the 2022 European, the 2022 Four Continents, and the 2022 World Championships, as well as the 2022 Winter Olympics.
 The corresponding series for junior-level skaters was the 2021–22 ISU Junior Grand Prix.

 Schedule

+The Chinese Skating Association informed the ISU that they could no longer host the Cup of China due to travel restrictions and quarantine requirements related to the COVID-19 pandemic and cancelled the event on August 16, 2021.
+The Gran Premio d'Italia was announced as the replacement on August 27, 2021.

+Because of the COVID-19 pandemic, the Grand Prix Final was cancelled on December 2, 2021, with the possibility of a postponement, before it was definitively cancelled on December 17, 2021.

-The series comprised the following events:
+The series included the following events.

-Cancelled

 Requirements

 Skaters were eligible to compete on the senior Grand Prix circuit if they had reached the age of 15 before July 1, 2021.
 They were also required to have earned a minimum total score at certain international events.

 Assignments

-Assignments were released on June 29, 2021.
-Cup of China was cancelled on August 16; the Gran Premio d'Italia was announced as the replacement event on August 27.